 The Conference Board Help Wanted OnLine® (HWOL)

-Online Labor Demand Edged Down 15,500 in July
+Online Labor Demand Edged Up 15,200 in March

 To purchase historical Help Wanted OnLine data, call Haver Analytics